karlhorky/codesandbox-tricks/README.md

 ## Use pnpm

 By default CodeSandbox uses Yarn v1 as a package manager.
-To use pnpm in a reproducible way, configure your desired pnpm version in `packageManager` in your `package.json`, enable Corepack and disable Corepack download prompts in your Dockerfile and add `pnpm install` to your `setupTasks`:
+To use pnpm in a reproducible way, configure your desired pnpm version in `packageManager` in your `package.json`, enable Corepack without download prompts in your Dockerfile and add `pnpm install` to your `setupTasks`:

 `.codesandbox/Dockerfile`